gjancock/HoN-Rageborn/README.md

 Windows Settings

 1. Set the Windows display resolution to 1920×1080.
+2. Set the scale to 100%.
-2. Make sure a “Heroes of Newerth Reborn” desktop shortcut exists and is visible when running the script.
+3. Make sure a “Heroes of Newerth Reborn” desktop shortcut exists and is visible when running the script.
-3. Minimize all other applications below starting the script to avoid interruptions (this will be improved in future updates).
+4. Minimize all other applications below starting the script to avoid interruptions (this will be improved in future updates).
-4. Do not move the mouse cursor or click anywhere while the script is running.
+5. Do not move the mouse cursor or click anywhere while the script is running.
-5. Ensure keyboard CAPSLOCK is off.
+6. Ensure keyboard CAPSLOCK is off.
-6. Ensure "Turn off the display" set to "Never" in Control Panel > Hardware and Sound > Power Options > Edit Plan Settings.
+7. Ensure "Turn off the display" set to "Never" in Control Panel > Hardware and Sound > Power Options > Edit Plan Settings.

 Hardware Settings